peteroupc/peteroupc.github.io/bernoulli.md

 Now, given a permutation class and an input coin, the von Neumann schema generates a random integer $n\ge 1$, with probability equal to&mdash; $$\frac{g(n,\lambda) h_n(\lambda)}{\sum_{k\ge 0} g(k,\lambda) h_k(\lambda)}$$ $$= \frac{(1-\lambda) \lambda^n V(n)/(n!)}{(1-\lambda) EGF(\lambda)}$$ $$= \frac{\lambda^n V(n)/(n!)}{EGF(\lambda)},$$ where $g(k, \lambda) = \lambda^k (1-\lambda)$ and $h_k(\lambda) = \frac{V(k)}{k!}$.
 Also:

-- $V(n)$ is a number in the interval \[0, _n_!\].
+- $V(n)$ returns a number in the interval \[0, _n_!\].
 If $V(n)$ is an integer for every $n$, this is the number of permutations of size $n$ that belong in the permutation class.
 - $EGF(\lambda) = \sum_{k\ge 0} \lambda^k \frac{V(k)}{k!}$ is an _exponential generating function_, which completely determines a permutation class.
 -  The probability that $r$ many values of $X$ are rejected by the von Neumann schema is $p(1 − p)^r$, where $p=(1-\lambda) EGF(\lambda)$.

-The von Neumann schema uses the **Bernoulli race algorithm** given earlier in this section.
+The von Neumann schema uses the **generalized Bernoulli race algorithm** given earlier in this section.
 But in step 1, the von Neumann schema as given in the Flajolet paper does the following: "Flip the input coin repeatedly until it returns 0.
-Set _X_ to the number of times the coin returned 1 this way."[^36]  Optionally, step 2 can be implemented as described in Flajolet et al., (2010\)[^1]: generate  _X_ uniform random variates in the interval \[0, 1\], then determine whether those numbers satisfy the given permutation class, or generate as many of those numbers as necessary to make this determination.
+Set _X_ to the number of times the coin returned 1 this way."[^36]  Optionally, step 2 can be implemented as described in Flajolet et al., (2010\)[^1]: generate  _X_ uniform(0, 1) random variates, then determine whether those numbers satisfy the given permutation class, or generate as many of those numbers as necessary to make this determination.

-> **Note:** The von Neumann schema can sample from any _power series distribution_ (such as Poisson, negative binomial, geometric, and logarithmic series), given a suitable exponential generating function.
+> **Note:** The von Neumann schema can sample from any _power series distribution_ (such as Poisson, negative binomial, geometric [^61], and logarithmic series), given a suitable exponential generating function.
 However, the number of input coin flips required by the schema grows without bound as _&lambda;_ approaches 1.
 >
 > **Examples:**
 >